justme1231234/openappV2/README.md

-this program is made for mac
+this program is made for mac.
 v3 will support windows and mac, linux
+(I'll make three seperately)